Introduction to the Toolkit

 Men's sheds are places to enjoy making and mending in a sociable environment, it enables members to build friendships and share knowledge and skills.

-New age Kurling is an inclusive sport that can be played standing or sitting by all ages and abilities.
+New age Kurling is an inclusive sport that can be played when standing or sitting by all ages and abilities.

 Before going ahead with a new project, you need to be sure there is a genuine need for it and that it complements existing projects and does not compete with them.